Construction companies in Europe

 According to a survey by Deloitte, European construction companies experienced a period of recovery since 2014.
 In 2016 the investments in the euro area increased by 3% compared to the previous year.
 In 2017 the European construction industry is expected to grow by 2.3%.

 “All in all the construction sector has stabilized at a high level.
-Particularly the market performance in France, Sweden and Austria was able to compensate negative performances like in the UK.“ – Alexander Hohendanner, partner of Deloitte Austria.
+Particularly the market performance in France, Sweden and Austria was able to compensate for negative performances like in the UK.“ – Alexander Hohendanner, partner of Deloitte Austria.

 Ireland and Sweden achieved growth rates up to 10%.
 These are the largest increases in investments in the European construction area.
-The growing investments in France and Austria contribute to a positive development.
+The growing investments in France and Austria contribute to positive development.
 The modernization backlog, which was created during the economic crisis in Ireland, is processed now.

 The planned state investments between 2016 and 2021 of 27 billion euro increased by 5.1 billion euro.
 This is still less than the value of investments before the sharp reverse caused by the financial crisis in 2007 – the Irish state invested 10 billion euros in 2008.